JacoboLansac/audits/solo/pinlink-phase1-audit.md

         emit List(msg.sender, tokenId, tokenAmount, rentable.collateral, collateralPerUnit, rewardRatePerHour);
     }
 ```

+#### Team response: Acknowledged

+Acknowledged.
+Only the protocol owners are renters and they are expected to know this feature.

 ### [L-3] In `FractionalToken.mint()`, consider moving the URI change to a separate function instead of `mint`